missionpinball/mpf-docs/displays/index.rst

 .. note::

-   Everything in this "Displays & Graphics" section is about default the MPF Media Controller
+   Everything in this "Displays & Graphics" section is about the default MPF Media Controller.
+   See the :doc:`media controller <mc/index>` section for details and alternative implementations.

 Here are a few photos of the MPF Media Controller's display system in action.
 These were all created with configuration files and without manual programming.